 After studying modern history at Cambridge University, Charles took a diploma in French politics at Grenoble University.
 Returning to London, Grant joined Euromoney, the financial magazine, in 1981.
 He moved to The Economist in 1986, where he wrote about the City.
 In 1987 he began a series of articles which exposed the County NatWest-Blue Arrow scandal, which led to two Department of Trade and Industry inquiries and a long criminal trial.

 In 1989 The Economist posted Charles to Brussels, to cover the European Community.
 In 1993 Charles returned to The Economist’s London office, soon becoming defence editor.
 His biography of Commission President Jacques Delors (Delors: Inside the House that Jacques Built, published by Nicholas Brealey) appeared in 1994.
 It was subsequently translated into French, Japanese and Russian.

-His most recent CER report is How to build a modern European Union (2013).
 Charles is a regular contributor to the Financial Times, the International New York Times and many other publications.

 Charles Grant can be followed on twitter at @CER_Grant

 Areas of expertise

 Britain's EU referendum, the 'future of Europe' debate, the euro, Russia, European foreign and defence policy and China's relations with the West.